project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/36-martijn-blom-investing-15m-into-regen-foodagri-companies-in-sub-saharan-africa.md

 ---
-title: 36 Martijn Blom, investing 15m into regen food/agri companies in Sub Saharan Africa
+title: 36 Martijn Blom Investing 15m Into Regen Foodagri Companies In Sub Saharan Africa
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-08-03)